 Vidrum, noticing that Somakhya was not exactly rushing for an introduction, thought it better to let the matter remain at that.

 It was a weekend within a fortnight of that conversation.
 Somakhya headed out from his home on his bike towards pair of basaltic hills that lay several kilometers away from his house.
 Normally Vidrum would have accompanied him on such journeys.
 Since, Vidrum’s bike was stolen, Somakhya had to head out alone.
 Some distance into the lonely ride Somakhya’s mind was filled with frustration.
 He thought to himself: “If only those rocks were not drab black basalts but Mesozoic sedimentary outcrops how much more interesting life would have been.”
 Just then his eyes caught sight of a large ball-bearing on the side of the street.
 He stopped his bike and pocketed it with much joy.
 That sort of lifted up his mood.
 Just then he arrived at a desolate spot where an ancient icon of Padmāvatī, damaged by the Mohammedans, was housed in a little shrine.
 He thought it was an opportune moment to propitiate Padmāvatī as had been ordained by the vipra Gobhila in the days of yore.
 Having mentally uttered a stuti to the snake-decked Padmāvatī, he decided to do a pradakṣiṇa of the shrine.
 While doing so, and as he was about to turn a corner he was startled by someone jumping at him with a with a cloth as though to cover his face.
 He reacted instinctively putting his leg forward in a defensive pose to trip the accoster and with his right hand drew out his knife half way.
 Just then, to his horror he realized that his “assailant” was none other than his new classmate Lootika.
 Utterly, embarrassed he helped her regain herself and introducing himself as her classmate worriedly asked if he had hurt her.
-Nervously giggling, Lootika, adjusted her uttara-vastra, which she had used to startle Somakhya, and brushed aside his concerns: “Since you were not quick enough to knife me I believe I am fine.
-I was amused by the strange coincidence of meeting you here and thought I should give you a bit of surprise…”
+Nervously giggling, Lootika, adjusted her uttara-vastra, which she had used to startle Somakhya, and brushed aside his concerns: “Since you were not quick enough to knife me, I believe I am fine.
+I was amused by the strange coincidence of meeting you here and thought I should give you a bit of a surprise…”

 Somakhya: “What brings you here of all places?”